Angus Taylor(1966–)

 The Hon.
 Angus James Taylor, MP

-The Goulburn sheep-farmer's son who took a Rhodes Scholarship to Oxford after the University of Sydney, ran McKinsey & Company's Sydney office, won the Liberal seat of Hume in 2013, served as Australia's Minister for Energy under Scott Morrison 2019–22, and is the Liberal Party shadow Treasurer of the Sussan Ley opposition leadership from 2025.
+The Goulburn sheep-farmer's son who took a Rhodes Scholarship to Oxford, ran McKinsey's Sydney office, won the Liberal seat of Hume in 2013, served as Australia's Minister for Energy, and is the Liberal shadow Treasurer.

-Angus James Taylor was born on 8 August 1966 at the Goulburn District Hospital in the southern tablelands of New South Wales, son of Stuart Taylor, a Goulburn sheep farmer, and Ros Taylor, a teacher.
-The household was rural-Liberal Australian of the southern tablelands: the family farm at Nimmitabel ran a substantial fine-wool merino operation on the elevated grazing country between Goulburn and Canberra, and the household ran on the Liberal-Country-Party voting tradition of the post-war rural Australia that had been continuously Liberal since the foundation of the modern Australian Liberal Party in 1944.
-He was schooled at the Nimmitabel small public school and then in 1979 at thirteen at The King's School Parramatta in suburban Sydney, the foundational Anglican-and-conservative private boarding school of the New South Wales rural-pastoral establishment.
+Angus James Taylor was born at Goulburn in the southern tablelands of New South Wales on 8 August 1966, son of a Goulburn sheep farmer and a teacher.
+The family ran a fine-wool merino operation on the elevated grazing country between Goulburn and Canberra; he was schooled at the small Nimmitabel public school and then at The King's School, Parramatta.

-He served as Shadow Treasurer to the Peter Dutton Opposition Leadership from May 2022, ran the Liberal economic-policy critique of the Albanese government across the 2022 to 2025 parliamentary cycle, and contested the Liberal Party leadership at the May 2025 post-election ballot following the Liberal-Party defeat at the May 2025 federal election.
-He lost the leadership ballot to Sussan Ley on the four-vote margin of the 29-25 caucus vote of 13 May 2025 and continues as Shadow Treasurer in the Ley shadow cabinet from June 2025.
-He has been married to Louise Clegg, a Sydney commercial barrister and the daughter of John Clegg the Macquarie Bank executive, since 1996; they have four children.
-The Taylor name in the Scottish-side catalogue is the medieval occupational *taillour*, the cutter of cloth; he carries the Australian-rural-Liberal political variant of it alongside the historian A. J. P. Taylor as the two contemporary heads of the surname.
+He has served as Shadow Treasurer since 2022, running the Liberal economic-policy critique of the Albanese government, and contested the Liberal Party leadership in May 2025, continuing as Shadow Treasurer in the Sussan Ley shadow cabinet.
+The Taylor name, the medieval occupational taillour, the cutter of cloth, he carries in its Australian-rural-Liberal political variant alongside the historian A. J. P. Taylor as the two contemporary heads of the surname.

 Achievements